OFN Home

 “Buying our home has made it feel like we have reached our personal and financial goals, contributing to a better quality of life.
 Having our own home gives us sense of security and protection for our family,” said the Rodriguez-Sanchez family.

-Tags: Affordable Housing, Finance Justice Fund, Mortgage
+Tags: Affordable Housing, Finance Justice Fund, Latino Community, Mortgage

 Share post to Facebook